Luchador/GUD/tools/geditor/docs/BG_COMMANDS.md

-Windows UI checks: open Dam and Control, inspect and navigate room/portal references, resize the window, copy a report, keep it open while changing levels and undoing portal edits, and close the project with the inspector open.
+Windows UI checks: open Dam and Control, inspect and navigate room/portal references, resize the window, copy a report, keep it open while changing levels and undoing portal edits, add/edit/delete commands and blocks, save and reopen, undo after saving, and close the project with the inspector open.